GoogleCloudPlatform/google-cloud-gemserver/docs/usage_example.md

 3) Build the gem with `rake build`.
 This created a .gem file in pkg/ that we will push to the gemserver.
-4) Create a key (referred to as my-key) for your gemserver if you have not already by running `google-cloud-gemserver create_key`.
+4) Create a key (referred to as my-key) for your gemserver if you have not already by running `google-cloud-gemserver create-key --use-proj PROJECT_ID`.
 5) Push the gem to your gemserver: `gem push --key my-key pkg/private-gem-0.1.0.gem --host http://my-gemserver.appspot.com/private` Note the url has /private at the end; this is important otherwise pushing gems